kamejosh/owlbear-hp-tracker/USAGE.md

 ![Player Action Window](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/player_action_window.png)

 The Player Action Window has reduced functionality compared to the GM Action Window.
 Tokens that have either the HP Bar activated or where Player Visibility is active show up in this window.

-**Currently a bug exists, where Items that are invisible in the scene are still displayed in the list.
-This will be fixed with the next patch.
-Meanwhile disable the HP Bar while you want the Item not be in this list.**
+Items that are invisible in the scene don't show up here!

 For tokens that have the Player Visibility set, name change option, values and statblock are shown.
 Otherwise just the dynamic-color background ist there to indicate current status of the creature.